muzzley/muzzley-alljoyn-integration-demo/README.md

 ## The Muzzley WebView

 The second component of this demo is a [Muzzley WebView widget](http://www.muzzley.com/documentation/widgets/webview.html) that list the AllJoyn Notifications that were forwarded by the Android app (described above) through the Muzzley cloud.
+It also has a "Settings" screen where the user can enable or disable receiving notifications from specific AllJoyn applications.
+These settings get sent back to the AllJoyn-enabled application.
+This shows how we achieve bi-directional real-time communication.

 ![](https://raw.github.com/muzzley/muzzley-alljoyn-integration-demo/master/docs/imgs/MuzzleyNotificationWebview.png)